BobLiterman/Carya_SISRS_SNPs/README.md

   3. In this way, each sample has the same list of sites (every possible site in the composite genome), but the bases themselves are based on the sample data
     - **Note**: Indels are taken into account, and gap data can be included or excluded in analyses later

-For this study, we processed the following datasets to extract fixed sites:
+For this study, we processed the following datasets to extract fixed sites from species...

   - Study *Carya* species samples pooled by species (**Study**)
   - Companion *Carya* samples individually (**Companion**)
   - Study *Carya* species samples and Companion samples pooled by species  (**Pooled**)

+... and individual specimens:

   - Study *Carya* species samples individually
   - Study *Carya* hybrid samples individually